0xSmartCrypto/prism-contracts/contracts/prism-launch-pool/README.md

 1) She can stake in the [yasset-staking][1] contract and get yield rewards over time; or
 2) She can stake it in this contract and get PRISM tokens over time.
 ## ExecuteMsg:
   - **Bond** (Cw20 receive hook): This method bonds y-assets in return for PRISM rewards.
-The bonded assets are immediately bonded with the [yasset-staking](/contracts/ prism-yasset-staking) contract.
+The bonded assets are immediately bonded with the [yasset-staking][1] contract.
   - **Unbond**: Allows users to unbond their previously bonded y-assets.
-There is no unbonding period, the corresponding y-asset tokens are immediately unstaked from the yasset-staking contract and transferred back to the user.
+There is no unbonding period, the corresponding y-asset tokens are immediately unstaked from the [yasset-staking][1] contract and transferred back to the user.
   - **WithdrawRewards**: This method initiates the PRISM reward withdrawal process.
 After calling this method, users must wait 30 days for their PRISM rewards to become fully vested.
 After the 30-day vesting period, the user can call ClaimWithdrawnRewards in order to receive their PRISM rewards.
   - **ClaimWithdrawnRewards**: This method will send all vested PRISM tokens to the claiming user.
 WithdrawRewards should be called prior to this method in order to begin the vesting process.
   - **AdminWithdrawRewards**: This method will claim our staking rewards from the [yasset-staking][1] contract and then issue an AdminSendWithdrawnRewards message to send those rewards to the contract owner.
 Must be called by Admin user.